radcamp/radcamp.github.io/NYC2018/02_ipyrad_partI_CLI.md

 default the new directories are created in the `project_dir` directory and use the prefix specified by the `assembly_name` parameter.
-Because we use `./` for the `project_dir` for this tutorial, all these intermediate directories will be of the form: `/home/<username/ipyrad-workshop/anolis_*`.
+Because we use `./` for the `project_dir` for this tutorial, all these intermediate directories will be of the form: `~/ipyrad-workshop/anolis_*`, or the analagous name that you used for your assembly name.

 > **Note:** Again, the `./` notation indicates the current working directory.
 You can always view the current working directory with the `pwd` command (**p**rint **w**orking **d**irectory).